MWGitHub/SometimesSurvey/README.md

 ###Architecture

 #####Overview
 General architecture will be a survey service that can handle multiple types of survey conditions for more than just articles if needed.
 The way to handle a type would be to provide schemes to the survey server which would handle validity and criteria checks.

-Only one scheme will be allowed per service unless.

-Advantages of multiple schemes per service includes less resources used per scheme, shared data, higher API surface area, and higher program complexity.

-Advantages of a single scheme per service includes easier horizontal scaling, lower API surface area, lower complexity, and allows for different production  environments.
+Schemes are chosen based on the survey property.

 Other services such as analytics that rely on the data can listen to events and replicate the data.
 This allows a more specific database to be used for different situations.